upperlinecode/stock-query-mongodb/README.md

 > 	print(entry)
 > ```
 >
-> So we've given you the search query to solve this one.
+> So we've given you the search query solution.
 What's missing?

 #### 2. List all historical Microsoft stock prices